 - You will see your plan listed when you click on the “Payment Plans” tab in D-Pay.

 Graduate and Professional School Students

-- Please contact Student Financial Services for enrollment instructions.
-The Student
+- Please contact Campus Billing for enrollment instructions.
+The Campus Billing team

 - If you are an undergraduate student and have a US-based checking/savings account, you may enroll in your plan by following the instructions in our step-by-step guide.
-If you are an undergraduate and do not have a US-based checking/savings account, please contact the Student Financial Services team for enrollment instructions.
-If you are graduate student, please contact the Student Financial Services team for enrollment instructions.
+If you are an undergraduate and do not have a US-based checking/savings account, please contact the Campus Billing team for enrollment instructions.
+If you are graduate student, please contact the Campus Billing team for enrollment instructions.